 Now, they are not getting our music in order.
 Different artists will be assigned to different eras and we will try to spread the wealth of the 60’s, 70’s and 80’s over several decades, sometimes shuffled together like a pack of cards.
 More modern music like blink-182 and Kongos may come into play as we skip merrily along the timeline, but we know the classics are classics because there has been a lot of time to weed out the Top 40 crap, and I will try to stick to the good stuff.
 Except for Milo.
 Milo does not care if it is good, he just likes it to be happy.
 Despite being Beatles people, I have a cultivated taste for really stupid songs like ‘Windy’ and ‘Love Grows Where My Rosemary Goes,’ and Milo’s favorite radio station is a convenient outlet.
-Calliope (who is not in the house yet as of this writing) may require that I learn my way around the Death Metal genre as well.
-Calliope is an odd person.
+Calliope has a taste for metal and alternative which I do not share to the same extent, but hopefully I am capable of pulling off the research.

 Mordecai is capable of playing ‘Revolution No. 9’ on a ‘cello.
 This probably sounds awesome.
 There would be strings under everything and a lady’s voice.
 Someone who is capable of sound-editing could probably do it.